Multi-TeV Signals of Baryogenesis in Higgs Troika Model: Baryogenesis from a Higgs Troika

 \section{Baryogenesis from a Higgs Troika}

 Here, we will outline some of the key features of the Higgs Troika baryogenesis mechanism and refer the interested reader for more details to Ref.~\cite{Davoudiasl:2019lcg}.
 We will also clarify where our present work deviates from the assumptions adopted in that reference, though the main ideas are largely the same.
 In the Troika framework, the observed BAU is generated through the decays of heavy Higgs fields, with masses $\gsim 1$~TeV, from interference of tree and loop processes, some of which have been illustrated in Fig.\ref{fig:Feyn-Diag}.
-In what follows, the three Higgs fields are denoted by $H_a$, where $a=1,2,3$, with $H_1$ the SM-like doublet giving rise to all fermion masses and the 125~GeV boson discovered at the LHC.
-In the figure, $H_a$, $a=2,3$, are assumed not to play any role in fermion mass generation, which is a different assumption from that adopted in Ref.~\cite{Davoudiasl:2019lcg}, as mentioned earlier.
+In what follows, the three Higgs fields are denoted by $H_a$, where $a=1,2,3$, and their interactions with fermions are \beq \sum_{a=1}^3\lambda^a_u \tilde H_a^* \bar Q \,u + \lambda^a_d H_a^* \bar Q\, d + \lambda^a_\nu \tilde H_a^* \bar L \,\nu_R + \lambda^a_\ell H_a^* \bar L \,\ell\,, \eeq where fermion generation indices are suppressed.
+We will assume that $H_1$ is the SM-like doublet giving rise to all fermion and gauge boson masses, and contains the 125~GeV boson discovered at the LHC.
+Here $H_a$, $a=2,3$, are assumed not to play any role in fermion and gauge boson mass generation, which is a different assumption from that adopted in Ref.~\cite{Davoudiasl:2019lcg}, as mentioned earlier.

-Note that we need at least two Higgs doublets to get a non-zero CP violating phase, necessary for generating an asymmetry $\eps$ in the decay.
+Note that we need at least two Higgs doublets to get a non-zero CP violating phase, necessary for generating an asymmetry $\eps_a$ in the decay of the doublet $H_a$.
 However, given our assumption that $H_1$ gives mass to {\it Dirac} neutrinos, its coupling to the $\bar L\nu_R$ final state, with $\nu_R$ a right-handed neutrino, is very small $\sim 10^{-12}$.
 This obviously makes it impossible to generate a BAU at the level in \eq{obs-BAU} if $H_1$ is required to contribute.
 Therefore, we see that in this case, having two additional fields, $H_{2,3}$ is a requirement for successful baryogenesis, making a Higgs Troika a well-motivated setup.
 We will take the heavy Higgs fields to be roughly degenerate in mass, at $\sim$ 5--10\% level, in which case the 1-loop ``bubble'' diagram shown in Fig.\ref{fig:Feyn-Diag} dominates over other 1-loop contributions.